 Land lines work differently than VoIP and cell phones.
 For one, they provide better security.
 911 operators can trace calls straight to your exact emergency location when you call with a landline.
 It links your address with your call; so if you get disconnected, they can still find you.

-VoIP doesn't always link your address with your call.
+A VoIP provider service doesn't always link your address with your call.
 Cell phones do not link your address either.
 This is definitely something you should know before going with a VoIP or cell phone instead of a trusty home landline service.

 Families need a reliable system of communication.
-On the other hand, parents worry about getting their children cell phones too early.
+On the other hand, parents worry about getting their children their own cell phone numbers too early.
 Landlines are the perfect solution for families in this predicament.
 Having a home landline service can keep your kids from becoming slaves to their cell phones, at least for a couple more years.

 Landlines are very useful for families and businesses.
 They can provide multiple reliable extensions for everyone to use at once.
 The best thing about landline connections is their reliability.
 Reliability is really important for big businesses and even small businesses that rely heavily on being able to make phone calls.

 Landlines can be expensive.
 Fortunately, you can pay a fair fee for TV, the Internet and a landline with a bundle.
+Most providers, like Time Warner Cable and Verizon, feature double play or triple play bundles for you to choose from.
 Make sure to review every option for bundles before making a decision.

 Also be sure to read over your bundle deal before signing up.
 You'll never know if you're signing up for extra charges if you do not read your contract's terms and conditions.